vluz/fuse-posix/README.md

 ### Files Modified:

 include/rucio-download.h:86
-Added fpath field to rucio_download_info struct to store original path
+  - Added fpath field to rucio_download_info struct to store original path

 include/rucio-download.h:94
-Modified constructor to initialize fpath field
+  - Modified constructor to initialize fpath field

 include/download-pipeline.h:72-77
-Updated rucio_notifier::process_input() to call set_downloaded() for both success and failure Clears downloading flag after any download completion
+  - Updated rucio_notifier::process_input() to call set_downloaded() for both success and failure
+  - Clears downloading flag after any download completion

 ---

-All my changes are Public Domain or CC0.
+All my changes are Public Domain or CC0 do as you see fit with them.

 **Please note the original code License is:**